loading..

 Subquery returned more than 1 value.
 This is not permitted when the subquery follows =, !=, <, <= , >, >= or when the subquery is used as an expression.

-That is to say, we cannot compare the individual value with the set, which is the case if the maker B manufactures more than one model of any type, which is exactly so for the verification database.
+In other words, we cannot compare a single value with the set that is returned if the maker B manufactures more than one model of any type - which is exactly the case for the checking database.

 Bookmark and Share